samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 ## GitHub and Open-Source Web Apps

-Earlier in this article, I mentioned the need for repository to demonstrate Continuous Deployment in action.
-A repository in this case is simply a place where source code is stored.
+Earlier in this article, I mentioned the need for a repository to demonstrate Continuous Deployment in action.
+A repository, in this case, is simply a place where source code is stored.
 As such, you will need to store your project's source code on a remote (online) repository.

 [Git](https://git-scm.com/) is the most popular and one of the most advanced [version control systems](https://en.wikipedia.org/wiki/Version_control) out there.
 Therefore, a service that can host a Git repository is what you should choose.
-There are many available out there but we will use the most popular of them, GitHub.
+There are many available out there, but we will use the most popular of them, GitHub.
 [GitHub](https://www.github.com) is a web service where Git repositories are hosted.
 Actually, they offer more than this and you can read more about [GitHub's features here](https://github.com/features).

 ### Creating a GitHub Account